sbn-psi/dmsp/LDDTesting/LDDTestingOverview.md

 * These are meant to illustrate labels that are incorrect
     * You would use these to illustrate the type of labels that you *do not* want a data provider to create.
     * The could have incorrect values, be incomplete, or have too much (or conflicting) information.
-* Additionally, they will help detect if schematron rules are not running
+* Additionally, they will help detect if Schematron rules are not running

 ## How do you write tests?